Walter-Stroebel/skill-commons/README.md

 The body contains instructions.
 The LLM reads it and follows them.
 That's the entire mechanism.

 The `description` field is the trigger — it tells the model when to consult the skill.
 Make it specific and honest.

+The format used is compatible with Claude's native skill system and should be portable to any LLM that accepts markdown in context.

 ## Threat model